Kiran7007/Interview-Preparation/docs/android.md

 ## Scenario: Slow build time in a multi-module project
 Large Android codebase: 50+ modules, multiple teams, CI build ~25 minutes, local build ~10-12 minutes.
 Small changes trigger full rebuilds.
 How would you optimize?

+> Treat this as a build system scalability problem, not just a hardware issue.

 ### Root causes
 - Poor module boundaries